-- 2. Legal Aspects of SAR Operations - a.
-Define the terms "implied consent," "expressed consent," "Informed consent" and "abandonment." - b.
-Define four facts necessary to prove negligence. - c.
-Describe at least two methods of reducing liability exposure. - d.
-Describe the circumstances when entry upon private property may be justified; define the problems involved with this action and possible solutions. - e.
-Briefly explain how the following legal concepts apply to search and rescue operations: - (1) Civil suits and criminal actions; - (2) Standards of care; - (3) The right to emergency assistance and duties to provide emergency assistance; - (4) Crime scene protection; - (5) Declaration of death and confirmation of death; and - (6) Confidentiality. - f.
-Outline basic principles of SAR ethics and public relations, including - (1) Personal Equipment Two basic principles for dealing with families - (2) Two practical methods to help assure confidentiality and - (3) Two principles for members when dealing with the media - 3.
-Personal Equipment - a.
-Explain these principles of clothing selection: - (1) List two advantages and one disadvantage of waterproof clothing; - (2) Explain the advantages and limitations of waterproof/breathable fabrics and softshell fabrics; - (3) Give one example of a clothing fabric that loses most of its warmth when wet and describe why, give two examples of clothing fabrics that retain most of their warmth when wet, and outline the implications for survival in cold, wet weather; - (4) Define "layer principle" and list two reasons why this principle is applicable to dressing for SAR operations; - (5) Define wicking and its roles in both cold and hot weather; and - (6) Give a rationale for the winter-travel principle of "dressing cold." - b.
-Explain the selection principles for these items: - (1) Boots; - (2) Sleeping bag; - (3) Ground protection and insulation; - (4) Backpack/daypack; - (5) Tent; - (6) Personal safety items; - (7) Fire starting aids; - (8) Items for signaling and navigation; - (9) Light sources and batteries;
+- (2) Two practical methods to help assure confidentiality and

+- (3) Two principles for members when dealing with the media

+- 3. Personal Equipment

+- a.
+Explain these principles of clothing selection:

+- (1) List two advantages and one disadvantage of waterproof clothing;

+- (2) Explain the advantages and limitations of waterproof/breathable fabrics and softshell fabrics;

+- Give one example of a clothing fabric that loses most of its warmth when wet and describe why;

+- (3)(4) -gGive two examples of clothing fabrics that retain most of their warmth when wet, and outline the implications for survival in cold, wet weather;

+- (4)(5) Define "layer principle" and list two reasons why this principle is applicable to dressing for SAR operations;

+- (5)(6) Define wicking and its roles in both cold and hot weather; and

+- (6)(7) Give a rationale for the winter-travel principle of "dressing cold."

+- b.
+Explain the selection principles for these items:

+- (1) Boots;

+- (2) Sleeping bag;

+- (3) Ground protection and insulation;

+- (4) Backpack/daypack;

+- (5) Tent;

+- (6) Personal safety items;

+- (7) Fire starting aids;

+- (8) Items for signaling and navigation;

+- (9) Light sources and batteries;

-- (10) Emergency shelters; and - (11) Stoves. - 4.
-Wilderness Survival - a.
-Define and contrast short-term and long-term survival. - b.
-Describe several problems commonly encountered on SAR missions that may lead to a survival situation. - c.
-Describe the psychological factors that may affect survival ability. - d.
-Explain the "energy reserve" concept. - e.
-Describe the body's physiologic response to both cold and heat stress. - f.
-Define the following temperature-related diseases and their recognition, treatment and prevention: - (1) Hypothermia; - (2) Frostbite; - (3) Trench foot (immersion foot); - (4) Heat stroke; - (5) Heat exhaustion; and - (6) Dehydration. - g.
-Demonstrate the ability to bivouac in any type weather conditions, without significantly affecting functional ability. - h.
+- (10) Emergency shelters; and

+- (11) Stoves.

+- 4. Wilderness Survival

+- a.
+Define and contrast short-term and long-term survival, including what is needed in these situations for survival.

+- Describe several problems commonly encountered on SAR missions that may lead to a survival situation.

+- c.
+Describe the psychological factors that may affect survival ability.

+- d.
+Explain the "energy reserve" concept.

+- e.
+Describe the body's physiologic response to both cold and heat stress.

+- f.
+Define the following temperature-related diseases, and their recognition, field treatment and prevention:

+- (1) Hypothermia;

+- (2) Frostbite;

+- (3) Trench foot (immersion foot);

+- (4) Heat stroke; - (5) Heat exhaustion; and - (6) Dehydration. - g.
+Demonstrate the ability to bivouac in any type weather conditions overnight, without significantly affecting functional ability. - h.
 Define average daily food and water requirements. - i.
-Describe several ways to prevent excessive body heat loss.
-Describe the following concepts and their importance to maintaining body temperature. - (1) The routes of heat loss and their relative importance; - (2) The use of energy stores to produce heat, and the metabolic costs of shivering; - (3) Vasodilation, sweating, and behavior means of increasing heat loss, and the long term consequences of them; - (4) Vasoconstriction and behavior as a means of conserving heat; - (5) The effects of tobacco, alcohol, opiates (narcotics), cannabinoids (marijuana), antihistamines, and psychiatric medication on normal heat homeostasis; - (6) The particular danger of hypothermia weather. - 5.
-Land Navigation and Orienteering - a.
-Identify and define the following terms or concepts: - (1) Latitude and longitude; - (2) Degrees, minutes and seconds; - (3) True north and magnetic north; - (4) Declination: - (5) Datum - b.
-Demonstrate the ability to read and interpret a 7.5 minute topographic map border information, colors and symbols, including the following information: - (1) Grades of highways, roads, trails and bridges; - (2) Power lines and other landmark lines;
+Identify and Describe several ways to prevent excessive body heat loss.
+Describe the following concepts and their importance to maintaining body temperatureknowDescribe several ways to prevent excessive body heat loss.
+Describe the following concepts and their importance to maintaining body temperature: how to protect self/others from the effects of the environment in the field, including the following: - (1) The routes of heat loss and their relative importanceDescribe five ways in which the body loses heat The routes of heat loss and their relative importance; - (1)(2) Describe the positive and negative effects of heat loss The use of energy stores to produce heat, and the metabolic costs of shivering; - (2) The use of energy stores to produce heat, and the metabolic costs of shivering: - (3) Vasodilation, sweating, and behavior means of increasing heat loss, and the long term consequences of them; - (4) Vasoconstriction and behavior as a means of conserving heat; - (3) The effects of tobacco, alcohol, opiates (narcotics), cannabinoids (marijuana), antihistamines, and psychiatric medication on normal heat homeostasis Describe the ways to assist or prevent heat loss Vasodilation, sweating, and behavior means of increasing heat loss, and the long term consequences of them; - (4) Vasoconstriction and behavior as a means of conserving heat; - (5) The effects of tobacco, alcohol, opiates (narcotics), cannabinoids (marijuana), antihistamines, and psychiatric medication on normal heat homeostasis; - (6) Describe tThe particular dangers of hypothermia The particular danger of hypothermia weather weather. - j.
+Identify and knowDescribe the basic treatment for common injuries in the field, such as (reference the ASRC medical guidelines for a comprehensive listing of required, core competencies): - (1) Snake biteBasic life support respiratory, circulatory and nervous system;